farmera/sare_grant/study_results_balloons.md

 Each image was taken on the same day with the same lighting conditions and in the same section of the field.
 Each was processed identically.

 While we were able to understand these and other anomalies the purpose of this report is not to delve into the gritty details but to make a recommendation regarding the methods explored.
-It was our experience that such deviations from the expected result tended to accumulate and, in the end, left our results in question.
+It was our experience that such deviations tended to accumulate and, in the end, left our results in question.

 #### Ground Resolution Issues